Entropy-Foundation/tcp-console/README.md

     Ok(())
 }
 ```

-In this example, `Logger` and `Exec` are types that implement the `Subscription` trait, enabling them to handle specific types of commands sent to the console.
+In this example, `Logger`, `Exec`, and `Status` are types that implement the `Subscription` trait, allowing them to handle specific commands sent to the console.

+Additionally, the example launches a separate task that sends three strongly-typed messages to the console.
+Two of these messages can be processed by existing subscribers, while the third will be reported as unprocessable.

+To connect using a third-party client such as `netcat`, run the following command:
+`nc localhost 3838`

+Upon connection, the console will greet you with `"Welcome to TCP console!"`.
+You can then send any text messages.
+However, the only text message recognized by `Status` (see `impl Subscription for Status`) is `status`.
+If this message is received, the status of a mock system will be reported back to `netcat`.